stackabletech/secret-operator/README.md

 ## How it works

-How does it work actually?

 This operator is used by other Stackable operators to provision secrets and certificates.
-It is deployed as a DaemonSet and provides a CSI to mount files directly into Pods. etc. etc.
+It is deployed as a DaemonSet and provides a CSI to mount files directly into Pods.

   <img width="500" src="./secret-operator.drawio.svg" alt="A diagram overview of the workings of the operator"/>

 ## About The Stackable Data Platform

 This operator is written and maintained by [Stackable](https://www.stackable.tech) and it is part of a larger platform.
+It is used by the other Operators to - for example - provision TLS certificates for secure traffic.

 ![Stackable Data Platform Overview](sdp_overview.png)